rikukissa/typescript-koa-graphql-example/README.md

 Follows a **model-controller-service** pattern meaning the directory/file structure inside the `features` directory is:

-- <feature / resource name i.e. posts>
+- <feature / resource name e.g. posts>

   - **model.ts** defines all models this feature needs.
 Models have nasty looking annotations, so [type-graphql](https://github.com/19majkel94/type-graphql) can generate a graphql schema for you.
 Trust me, maintaining both your TS types and a graphql schema is no fun.